yeekian/tp/docs/DeveloperGuide.md

 ## Acknowledgements

-This project was inspired by the authors' experiences using the Canvas learning management system.

-While Canvas serves large educational environments well, they envisioned a simpler, offline tool tailored for small classes that prioritizes essential features like grade tracking, student management, and assessment organization.
+This project was inspired by our experiences using the Canvas learning management system.
+While Canvas serves large educational environments well, we envisioned a simpler, offline tool tailored for small classes that prioritizes essential features like grade tracking, student management, and assessment organization.
 Thus, TutorLink was born.

+The design and feature set of TutorLink were developed from scratch, drawing inspiration from the need for a lightweight, offline solution for managing class assignments and reducing administrative overhead in small class environments.
+No code or external sources were directly referenced or reused in the development of TutorLink.
 ## Design

 ### Architecture